cisco/mindmeld/docs/source/userguide/nlp.rst

 Train the NLP pipeline
 ----------------------

-As described in :doc:`Step 7 <../quickstart/07_train_the_natural_language_processing_classifiers>`, the fastest way to train a baseline natural language processor is by using the :meth:`NaturalLanguageProcessor.build` method.
-Depending on the complexity of your Workbench project and the size of the training data, this can take anywhere from a few seconds to several minutes to finish.
-If the logging level is set to ``INFO`` or below, you should see the build progress in the console along with the cross-validation accuracies for each of the classifiers.
+As described in :doc:`Step 7 <../quickstart/07_train_the_natural_language_processing_classifiers>`, the :meth:`NaturalLanguageProcessor.build` method is the fastest way to train a baseline natural language processor.
+Depending on the complexity of your Workbench project and the size of its training data, this can take anywhere from a few seconds to several minutes.
+With logging level set to ``INFO`` or below, you should see the build progress in the console along with cross-validation accuracies for the classifiers.

 .. code-block:: python